 The web browser stores any cookies, session tokens, or other sensitive information that the site uses.
 The malicious script then accesses this sensitive information.
 These programs can even rewrite the HTML page's content.

-Phishing attacks, identity theft, website defacement, denial-of-service, and other attacks can all occur from this.
+Phishing attacks, identity theft, website defacement, denial-of-service attacks, and other attacks can all result from this.
 This makes XSS attacks one of many significant Java vulnerabilities.